Prag8855/aab/content/guides/moving-to-berlin.md

 ### Make a tax declaration

 Your relocation expenses are [tax-deductible](/glossary/steuerlich%20Absetzbar).
 If you move in the middle of the year, you probably paid too much [salary tax](/glossary/Lohnsteuer).
 Make a [tax declaration](/glossary/Steuererklärung) to get some money back.
+A [tax advisor](/guides/english-speaking-steuerberater-berlin) can help you.

 ## A new life in Germany